 Sand Dunes line 3km of the southern portions of this lake.
 A brochure available at the park office outlines the six distinct zones of the dunes that can reach approximately 50 feet high.
 With an easy 3.5 km round trip hike on the Dunes Discovery Trail from the main park area you can enjoy this interesting environment.

-Purple Sand can be found along the shorelines.
+Purple Sand can be found along the shorelines of Good Spirit Provincial Park.
 With an information board located along the sand dunes discovery interpretive trail you can learn the purple sand is the result of garnet gemstone deposits from the glacial period.
 However, the sand is constantly changing and the conditions or visibility of the purple sand is always different.

 Located in the parklands, the trees and nature provide a welcoming habitat for many species of wildlife.
 Deer are common, along with coyotes, fox and moose.